kroh1031/week-09-readme-generator/Develop/README.md

 ## Usage
 Watch walkthrough video!!!
 ## License
-This project is licensed under the MIT license.
+This project is licensed under the APACHE 2.0 license.
 ## Contributing
 Do whatever...
 ## Tests